-B. Sc.
+3.1.2 B. Sc.
 Programme (Physical Sciences)

-The College offers two streams in BSc Physical Sciences, which differ in the optional sets of papers (either in Chemistry, or in Computer Science).
-All students are required to clear six papers in Physics and six in Mathematics.
-The Chemistry stream students study a further six Chemistry papers, while Computer Science stream students study six Computer Science papers instead.
-The course is intended to provide a broad foundation in the physical sciences, with a special thrust on multi-disciplinarity.
-Hence, the Chemistry stream students are also required to take two concurrent courses in Computer Science, while the Computer Science stream students likewise do two concurrent Chemistry papers.
-All students of the course also study two mandatory papers in Biology.
-All theory papers in Physics, Chemistry, Biology and Computer Science are supplemented by laboratory courses that help students learn essential experimental techniques.
+The College offers two streams in BSc Physical Sciences.
+Students in both streams need to take core and discipline specific courses in Physics and Mathematics.
+Students in the Computer Science stream take an additional set of courses in Computer Science.
+Students of Chemistry are required to do likewise in Chemistry.
+Besides these, all students take four skill enhancement courses offered by Mathematics, Physics, Chemistry and Computer Science departments.
+The course is designed to provide a broad foundation in the physical sciences, with a special thrust on multi-disciplinarity.
+All theory papers in Physics, Chemistry, and Computer Science are supplemented by laboratory courses that help students learn essential experimental techniques.

 BSc Physical Sciences is a rigorous and demanding course.
-Students spend thirty to thirty five class room hours per week, the same as in any BSc Honours course.
-It is ideal for students who do not wish to confine themselves to specialization in one subject, but want to have an understanding of diverse physical sciences to a level from which they can pursue specialized study for Master's degrees.
-Many of the emerging technologies and sciences like the study of nano-materials, cognitive sciences, biophysics, etc. are multidisciplinary in nature, for which the exposure B.Sc.
-Physical Sciences provides is ideal.
+Students spend around thirty class room hours per week, the same as in any BSc Honours course.
+It is ideal for students who do not wish to confine themselves to specialization in one subject, but want to have an understanding of diverse physical sciences up to a level from which they can pursue specialized Master's course of their choice.
+Many of the emerging technologies and sciences like the study of nano-materials, cognitive sciences and biophysics are multidisciplinary in nature, for which the exposure gained by B.Sc.
+Physical Sciences students is ideal.

 Successful students of B.Sc.
 Physical Sciences are eligible for admission to Master's degree programmes in Physics, Mathematics, Chemistry and Computer Science.
 Many of the brightest students take this route to careers in research and academics.
 Up to one half of the Computer stream students go on to do a Master's in Computer Applications.
 Students of B.Sc.
-Physical Sciences enjoy a high reputation for employability, with up to one third of graduating students getting direct placements in the recent past.
+Physical Sciences enjoy a high reputation for employability, with up to one third of the graduating students getting direct placements in the recent past.

-3.2 POSTGRADUATE PROGRAMMES
+3.2 POSTGRADUATE LEVEL